dandyvica/clf/README.md

 * straightforward distribution: a single executable is needed.
 * enhanced portability: same behaviour between Windows, Linux or BSD-like operating systems.
 * lightning speed: with an execution speed comparable to C or C++, execution time is not a hurdle.
-Multi-threaded or async/await is a future target.
+Multi-threaded is a future target.
-* standard configuration file format: opposite to the original *cehck_logfiles* with uses non-standard files, this implementation will use YAML for its configuration files.
+* standard configuration file format: opposite to the original *check_logfiles* with uses non-standard files (regular *Perl* files containing *Perl* variables), this implementation uses YAML format for its configuration files.
 YAML is best suited comparing to JSON or XML because there's no need to escape chars for regexes expressions.
 * versatility: coupled with *Jinja2*-like well-known templates, you can imagine lots of possibilities to manage configuration files in a professionnal environment.
 * power: it will take into account not only regular log files, but also list of files command from a shell command or a script.
 * no need for a decompression binary: logfiles are *gunzipped* out of the box.
 * search for current or archived log files.

-*Caveat*: Even though the current ```regex``` Rust crate is providing fast regexes checks, it doesn't currently support lookahead/behind patterns.
+*Caveat*: Even though the current ```regex``` Rust crate is providing fast regexes checks, it doesn't currently support _lookahead or lookbehind_ patterns.

 ## Releases
 Current release is 0.1 and currently in development.
 It should be considered as bleeding edge or pre-α stage.

 ## Format of the YAML configuration file
-The current format of the configuration file needed to define where and what to search is a standard YAML format.
+The current format of the configuration file defines where and what to search is a standard YAML format.

-Example of a YAML configuration file, to search for patterns in

 Following is a list of current tags defined in the configuration file: